• Skip to primary navigation

 • Heat 2 tablespoon of avocado oil in a stock pot over medium heat.

 • Dice the chicken breast into about ¼-inch cubes (the first cuts should be against the grain cutting lengthwise).
-Add to the pot with the oil, stirring occasionally.
+Add the chicken to the pot with the oil and cook until browned, stirring occasionally.

-• Begin peeling and dicing the onion and garlic.
+• While the chicken cooks, peel and dice the onion and garlic.
 Add the onion to the pot with the chicken (the chicken should not be fully cooked at this point).
-Allow the onion to cook until it becomes translucent.
+Allow the onion to cook for 2-3 minutes, or until it becomes translucent.
 Add the garlic and cook until fragrant, stirring throughout.

 • Add the diced carrots and celery to the pot.
-Stir and cook for several minutes.
+Stir and cook for 2-3 minutes.

 • Sprinkle in the fresh herbs, arrowroot starch, salt, pepper, garlic powder, and oregano into the pot with the chicken and veggies.
 Stir until the herbs and spices are distributed and the arrowroot powder has lightly coated everything with no clumps.
 If needed, you can add an additional tablespoon of oil.